mikaelho/pythonista-composite/README.md

 Here are the examples that you see if you run `composite.py`:

+1. `SolidLabelButton`
+  * Fixed-size Button with the text formatting options of a Label
-1. `SolidLabelButton` - inherits from Solid, DefaultLabel (which has Margins), Clickable
+  * Inherits from Solid, DefaultLabel (which has Margins), Clickable
+2. `FancyLabel`
+  * Lots of little visual details on a variable-sized label
-2. `FancyLabel` - inherits from Sized, Rounded, Semitransparent, DefaultLabel
+  * Inherits from Sized, Rounded, Semitransparent, DefaultLabel
+3. `InplaceEditable`
+  * TextView that looks a bit like an `editable` `div` in HTML5
-3. `ContainedTextField` - inherits from Editable, Margins
+  * Inherits from Editable, Margins
+4. `SizedSemitransparentRotatedLabel`
+  * Randomly rotated label to show that the whole stack is transformed
-4. `SizedSemitransparentLabel` - inherits from Sized, SemitransparentLabel (which in turn inherits from Semitransparent and DefaultLabel)
+  * Inherits from Rotated, Sized, SemitransparentLabel (which in turn inherits from Semitransparent and DefaultLabel)
+5. `ShadowedLabel`
+  * Demonstrates both setting a drop shadow and adjusting the shadow color
-5. `ShadowedLabel` - inherits from Shadowed and DefaultLabel
+  * Inherits from Shadowed and DefaultLabel
+6. `BlurRoundLabelButton`
+  * Blur and Round showcase as well as a demonstration of the many levels of multiple inheritance applied
-6. `BlurRoundLabelButton` - inherits through many levels from DefaultLabel, Clickable, Round and Blurred
+  * Inherits through many levels from DefaultLabel, Clickable, Round and Blurred

 ## Rolling your own